-The state’s most prestigious schools, these universities offer a broad range of undergraduate and graduate degrees as well as top-notch facilities and the traditional “college experience” that most picture in their minds.
+Some of the state’s most prestigious schools, these universities offer a broad range of undergraduate and graduate degrees as well as top-notch facilities and the traditional “college experience” that most picture in their minds.

-* Florida Prepaid College Plan benefits may be applied to any eligible educational institution, as defined in s.
+** Florida Prepaid College Plan and Florida 529 Savings Plan benefits may be applied to any eligible educational institution, as defined in s.
 529 of the Internal Revenue Code.
 The Board will transfer an amount not to exceed the current average rates payable under the Beneficiary’s contract to a State University or Florida College.
 For more information, please see the Master Contract.
 The Federal School Code Search through Federal Student Aid, an office of the U.S. Department of Education, provides a comprehensive list of schools which meet the Title IV funding requirements of eligible educational institutions.
 Additionally, you may also ask the school’s financial aid office if the school is eligible, even if it elects not to participate, to receive Title IV funding.